Skip to main content

 VIZOCHOK uses server-to-server webhooks for all commercial data:

-4. GET cart_get_url returns current cart contents at session start
+• Cart GET webhook — returns current cart contents at session start

-All webhook requests include an HMAC-SHA256 signature in the X-VIZOCHOK-Signature header for verification.
-The shared secret is configured per tenant.
+All webhook requests include an HMAC-SHA256 signature for verification.
+See Webhooks for full details.

 Error Handling